jeong-tae/RACNN-pytorch/README.md

 - [ ] Sample visualization
 - [ ] Add new approach to improve

+## Current issue
+- Don't know how to pre-train a APN.
+Need more details
+- Rankloss doesn't decrease.
+Because no pretrain? or bugs?

 ## Usage

 For training, use following command.